kubestellar/kubestellar/docs/content/v0.20/architecture.md

-- *OCM Status Add-On Agent*: This module watches *AppliedManifestWorks* to find objects that are synced by the OCM agent, gets their status and updates *workstatuses* objects in the ITS namespace associated with the WEC.
+- *OCM Status Add-On Agent*: This module watches *AppliedManifestWorks* to find objects that are synced by the OCM agent, gets their status and updates *WorkStatus* objects in the ITS namespace associated with the WEC.

 <figure>
   <img src="./main-modules.png"  alt="Main Modules">